mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 unfamiliar with Lua, it's a very light-weight programming language that is designed to be implemented as a scripting language in applications to extend their functionality.

-The downside with using Lua is that the dissector will be slower than making a proper dissector in C.
+The downside of using Lua is that the dissector will be slower than a dissector written in C.

 Before we start writing the dissector, let's go through a crash course on Lua.
 It's not important to know the language in detail, but we have to know the basics.